 UR is through its improvement cycle continuously seeking best practice.
-In this respect, UR has performed a materiality analysis in order to identify aspects that have the most material value for the company.
-Improvement initiatives can therefore be focused on these aspects.
+UR has performed a materiality analysis identifying aspects that have the most material value for the company.
+Improvement initiatives have focused on these aspects.
+The three aspects that warrant the company's focus are as follows: Environment, Anti-Corruption and Supply chain.
 A materiality analysis can be described as a CSR checklist.
-It enables the company to perform a self-evaluation as well as an evaluation by external stakeholders: owner, employees, clients/main suppliers, partners/financial and insurance institutions, local community(ies).
+It enables the company to perform a selfevaluation as well as an evaluation by external stakeholders: owner, employees, clients/main suppliers, partners/ financial and insurance institutions, local community(ies).